 – client’s money loss

-Workflow, which you can see above proved itself on many our projects, which were successfully delivered and deployed in live.
+Workflow, which you can see below proved itself on many our projects, which were successfully delivered and deployed in live.
 The client’s satisfaction was above the edge and he was happy to collaborate more.
 The main point is that problems can’t always be on 1 side.
-Interaction between developers and system admins / DevOps engineers can be compared with scale which is in balance only when both tips contain same amount of matter.
+I can compare the interaction between developers and system admins / DevOps engineers with a scale.
+It’s in balance only when both tips contain same amount of matter.
 Same here – idyll and balance in any project begin when efforts and work of both teams is fully coordinated with each other.

 Also I’d like to mention that sometimes performance of the mechanism isn’t clear and obvious, as well as adjustments done with light / sound / decorations on the stage, but that doesn’t mean it doesn’t perform any work.
 It just means that the work is done in the background and almost quietly for the system and the client.